dask/dask/docs/source/diagnostics.rst

             width="650" height="330" style="border:none"></iframe>

 To view multiple profilers at the same time, the ``dask.diagnostics.visualize`` function can be used.
-This takes a list of profilers, and creates a verticle stack of plots aligned along the x-axis:
+This takes a list of profilers, and creates a vertical stack of plots aligned along the x-axis:

 .. code-block:: python